scape-wm/scape/README.md

 # Scape

-A wayland compositor with configurable window zones
+A wayland compositor with configurable window zones.